 - A group of mussel farmers sued the affiliate Copec in Puerto Montt for compensation for the damages following the fuel spill at the plant in Calbuco, Pureo.
 The demand totaled ThCh\$ 830,200.
-The plaintiffs withdrew their claim, so the farmer's case is closed. - Subsequently, a second lawsuit for ThCh\$1,501,701, for consequential damages, lost profits and moral damage, was submitted by Martinez against Copec, which is in addition to the first.
+The plaintiffs withdrew their claim, so the farmer's case is closed. - Subsequently, a second lawsuit for ThCh\$ 1,501,701, for consequential damages, lost profits and moral damage, was submitted by Martinez against Copec, which is in addition to the first.
 First and second instance rulings rejected the claim.

-The Supreme Court upheld the appeal filed by the plaintiff, and issued a replacement resolution that fined the affiliate Copec for Ch\$ 400,000,000.
-Insurance policies cover this fine and payment is being arranged.
-However, this last resolution has terminated this case as this is a final and enforceable resolution.
+The Supreme Court accepted the appeal filed by the plaintiff, and issued a judgment that sentenced the affiliate Copec to pay Ch\$ 400 million, which was paid to the plaintiff satisfactorily.
+Therefore, the case is closed as there is a final and enforceable judgment.

-d) SEC fines
+e) SEC fines